SuperOffice/SDK-Doc/COM.IDatabase/Developer's Guide/Using SuperOfficeDB/Foreign Keys.md

-In SuperOffice CRM 5 you will need to use the [Database.Find.FirstMatch( )](SUPEROFFICEDBLib~SOFind~FirstMatch.md) function since CRM 5 does not have the IdFromForeignKey function.
+In SuperOffice CRM 5 you will need to use the <see cref="SuperOffice.COM.SuperOfficeDB.SOFind.FirstMatch">Database.Find.FirstMatch( )</see> function since CRM 5 does not have the IdFromForeignKey function.

 contactId = Database.Find.FirstMatch("foreignkey", "recordid", "subvalue", "1234")